 Finding a good CRM for accountants (or accounting firms) can be challenging.
 Fortunately, there are a few best practices for getting and finding the best CRM for your firm.

-let’s first go through the list of ‘features’ and why they’re useful, then discuss some of the options accountants having for finding a CRM software or application.
+Let's first go through the list of ‘features’ and why they’re useful, then discuss some of the options accountants have for finding a CRM software or application.

 Central Client List